 Treadles | Hooks | Make your own wooden treadle hook

-Long before we had electric motors on our C&Ps & Gordons, they were operated by foot-power.
+Long before we had electric motors on our C&Ps & Gordons, or using gas or steam-powered line shafts in larger shops, they were operated by foot-power.
 The operator would pump the treadle (aka "kick the press") to make it operate.

 At the same time, some shops drove their hand presses using wide belts connected to (typically overhead) "line shafts".
 These line shafts were powered by gasoline engines, steam engines, powerful electric motors and I saw one that was actually driven by a water wheel!....
 Around 1900, small steam engines were introduced to power these presses. (their adverts in the printing magazines said "don't kick your press!")

 Later on electric motors were added to some presses and then some presses were even made with straight main shafts, so a treadle could not be hung on them.
 To mount a treadle on one of these presses would require modifications to - or replacement of - the main "crankshaft"...